Rihlat Travel News

 Solar farms by RSG at The Red Sea destination — Image courtesy of Red Sea Global

 “An increasing number of guests are inquiring about our sustainable practices.
 For us, building a legacy with local communities is of utmost importance, as we are witnessing an increasing demand for genuine and respectful encounters with people.
-Guests are not only asking for original and authentic experiences, but they also show a deep interest in our sustainability efforts and the actions we take to support these values.” – Quentin Guirard, Zannier Hotels
+Guests are not only asking for original and authentic experiences, but they also show a deep interest in our sustainability efforts and the actions we take to support these values.” – Quentin Guiraud, Zannier Hotels

 Plastics and renewable energy